hugomd/blog/content/about.md

 I manage DNS for `hugo.md` via Cloudflare.

 I write my posts in [neovim](https://neovim.io/), and push them to my [blog repository](https://github.com/hugomd/blog) on GitHub, where they are automatically deployed.

+# Sponsoring

+I like to give back to projects I love, and the people working on them.

+Here is a list of people and projects I'm sponsoring on GitHub:

+{{< sponsoring >}}